microsoft/vscode-dev-containers/CONTRIBUTING.md

     7. Gives the user correct permissions if necessary.
     ```

-- Error messages from the script should echo to `STDERR`, while regular status messages should echo to `STDOUT`.
-This makes troubleshooting the script easier for developers.
-One way to facilitate this is to create an `err()` function like so:
+- One way to make troubleshooting the script easier when writing a bash shell script is to echo error messages to `STDERR`.
+A possible way we implemented this in bash scripts is to create an `err()` function like so:
     ```sh
     # Setup STDERR.
     err() {